Default S3 method

 x

 Period-over-period or fixed-base price relatives.
-Currently there is only a method for numeric vectors; these can be made with price_relative().
+Currently there are methods for numeric vectors (which can be made with price_relative()) and data frames.

 ...